Financial planning, career development and investing information - Money-Zine.com

 Contributions to Keoghs

-Contributions to Keogh accounts are made on a tax-deductible basis and the earnings grow tax-free until withdrawn.
-And although there are many possible variations from which to choose, there are two categories into which all Keogh plans fall:
+Contributions to Keogh accounts are made on a tax-deductible basis, and the earnings grow tax-free until withdrawn.
+Although there are many possible variations from which to choose, there are two broad categories into which all Keogh plans fall:

 • Defined Benefits Plans